Is SodaStream Cost Effective? We Did the Math for You

 Most grocery chains offer store brands for carbonated beverages (the Albertson’s chain is Signature Select).
-A 12-pack of Lemon-lime flavored soda costs $4.29 at Albertson’s stores, and that is only 35 cents per can.
+A 12-pack of lime-flavored sparkling water costs $4.69 at Albertson’s stores, which works out to be 39 cents per can.

 Overall, using a device like SodaStream can save you money on sparkling water if you drink enough.
-If you can make your SodaStream last several years, you’ll only pay for the CO2 canisters, which reduces your costs.
+If you can make your SodaStream last several years, you’ll only pay for the CO2 canisters (plus flavor syrups if you want them), which reduces your costs.

-The other benefit of switching to SodaStream is that you’re producing less waste thus reducing pollution and dependence on fossil fuels.
+The other benefit of switching to SodaStream is that you’re producing less waste, making it a sustainable choice.
 By exchanging your CO2 canisters, you are not putting anything in your trash that ends up in a landfill.
 You are reducing your carbon footprint by using this environmentally friendly alternative.

 However, you may face opposition in the household because homemade soda does not taste like store-bought soda.
 This battle is fought endlessly when it comes to store brand snacks and cereals versus name brand items.
 Prepare for a personal preference backlash within the household.

 The only other consideration is the space a SodaStream device takes up on your kitchen counter.
 If you have the patience to take your SodaStream out of a cabinet when using it and put it back when done, this is not a concern.

 - SodaStream allows you to cut back on sugar.
 You can buy sugar-free syrups to add to sparkling water to make it taste like cola, ginger ale or Dr. Pepper.

 - SodaStream produces less waste than purchasing cans of sparkling water or soda.